kaishin/redalemeden.com/content/posts/2011-04-19-twitter-client-showdown/index.md

   - iOS
 ---

-In the thick of the controversy surrounding Twitter's new third party restrictions, [Tweetbot]—the long-awaited Twitter client from Tapbots—is finally out for iPhone and iPod Touch.
+In the thick of the controversy surrounding Twitter's new third party restrictions, [Tweetbot]---the long-awaited Twitter client from Tapbots---is finally out for iPhone and iPod Touch.
 The overwhelmingly positive feedback is a clear sign that the app met and even exceeded expectations.

 To find out whether Tweetbot is a legitimate contender, I decided tp pit it against the official client using a GOMS-inspired, oversimplified [human information processing model][HIP] on a set of tasks performed by the average user on Twitter.